bpetersen18/crop-yield-analysis/README.md

 # Crop Yield Analysis
-This plots the yield of corn over the past few years.
+This plots the yield of corn in Story County, Iowa, over the past few years.